Thane: Godown with spare parts of stolen cars found, 1 held

-Thane police have found a godown containing spare parts of various stolen cars in neighbouring Raigad district of Maharashtra while conducting a probe into a case of car theft, an official said.
+Thane police have found a godown containing spare parts of various stolen cars in neighbouring Raigad district while conducting a probe into a case of car theft, an official said.

 One person has been arrested in this connection while the main accused is still at large, Assistant Commissioner of Police, Kalyan, A T Powar told reporters on Saturday evening.